Trusted Local News

 “Thank you for everything you’ve done for me, this city, this county and this state,” McClellan said to Gillian.
 “Your family business is unbelievable.
 Your family’s unbelievable.
 I love you.
 I appreciate you.”

-McClellan and Testa were the featured speakers at the Chamber of Commerce luncheon.
+McClellan and Testa were the featured speakers at the Chamber of Commerce breakfast.
 Part of their remarks to the Chamber members criticized the state government for allegedly not doing enough to support New Jersey’s small businesses.

 A fence blocks access to the Wonderland rides, including the towering Ferris wheel.